-Actors Identification Integrated Circuit (IC) Developer IFX "Infineon" Embedded Software Developer Thales (See [ALC-DVS] for details) Integrated Circuit (IC) Manufacturer IFX "Infineon" Initializer (also named Form Factor manufacturer, also named FF manufacturer) Thales (See [ALC-DVS] for details) Pre-personalizer (also named Pre- Personalize agent) Thales (See [ALC-DVS] for details) Personalization Agent (also named Personalizer) The agent who is acting on the behalf of the Issuer (e.g. issuing State or Organization) and personalize the TOE and applicative data (e.g. MRTD for the holder) by activities establishing the identity of the user (e.g. holder with biographic data).
+Actors Identification Integrated Circuit (IC) Developer Samsung Embedded Software Developer Gemalto (See [ALC-DVS] for details) Integrated Circuit (IC) Manufacturer Samsung Module Manufacturer Gemalto or Samsung Form factor Manufacturer (optional) Gemalto or other Card manufacturer (Initializer/Prepersonalizer) Gemalto (See [ALC-DVS] for details) Personalization Agent (Personalizer) The agent who is acting on the behalf of the Issuer (e.g. issuing State or Organization) and personalize the TOE and applicative data (e.g. MRTD for the holder) by activities establishing the identity of the user (e.g. holde with biographic data).
 Card Holder The rightful holder of the card for whom the issuer personalizes it.